ujjwalguptaofficial/jsstore.docs/content/tutorial/keypath.md

 })
 ```

-Note :- Please compare between query execution time if there is no difference or very less then dont use keyPath.
+Note :- Please compare between query execution time if there is no difference or very less then don't use keyPath.
 Adding multiple index will increase the db size which is limited for users.